 To ensure that an attribution project will succeed, it's imperative to understand the limitations of attribution solutions.
 Today's solutions use a variety of methods—including first touch, last touch, and algorithmic—to try to accurately assign attribution credit.

-However, that remains an elusive exercise because the accuracy of each method is questionable, for two primary issues:
+However, that remains an elusive exercise because the accuracy of each method is questionable, for two primary reasons:

 - Attribution solutions don't take into account all marketing channels, often ignoring offline activities.
 Heavily skewed toward digital channels, they don't look at the complete picture.
 Attribution models tend to give digital channels credit for the vast majority of conversions by focusing on online events (clickthroughs, signups, etc.) and the most recent marketing activities (promotions, email campaigns, etc.).
 However, offline budgets are currently larger than digital budgets, and offline is expected to continue to play a significant role in the marketing mix for the foreseeable future.